 Online platforms need to exercise a greater responsibility in content governance.
-The Communication proposes common tools to swiftly and proactively detect, remove and prevent the reapparence of content online:
+The recommendation proposes a common approach to swiftly and proactively detect, remove and prevent the reapparence of content online:

 The Commission considers that online intermediaries can put in place proactive measures without fearing to lose the liability exemption under the e-Commerce Directive.

-The Commission services have conducted several workshops, dialogues with industry and launched an ongoing study on the topic which have provided input into the Communication.
+The Commission services have conducted several workshops, dialogues with industry and launched an ongoing study on the topic which have provided input into the Recommendation.

 The approach is fully aligned and consistent with the proposed Copyright Directive, including those aspects on the liability of online platforms that are currently widely debated.
 It is also fully consistent with the proposed revision of the Audio-visual Media Directive.

 The Commission is proposing for consultation an Inception Impact Assessment for measures to further improve the effectiveness of the fight against illegal content online.